CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 Eight months after Helena's death:

 On one occasion Felix and Uhtred bumped into one another at Knox's tavern.
 Uhtred and his friend Knob had just gotten off after training for the day and decided to share a drink together.
 Felix had been talking to Knox in a back room, and upon entering the main room, both Felix and Uhtred noticed each other.
 Felix acknowledged Uhtred in a disdainful tone, "Uhtred".
 Uhtred responded in turn, "Felix.".
 Felix: "what are you doing here".
-Uhtred: "None of your business" siping his ale.
+Uhtred: "None of your business" sipping his ale.
 Felix notices the cadet uniform: "What's with the armor Uhtred, here for Randy to?".
 Uhtred: "If Randy did what Helena did, then yes.".
 Knob: "Are you actually defending that murderous bitch".
 Felix: "She didn't have to die.".
 At this Knob explodes in rage, grabbing Felix, slamming him into a table, and proceeds to beat him.
 Through his tears, Knob screams: "That bitch took my father from me.
 How dare you defend her.".
 Uhtred: "Knob, he's not worth your time.".
 Knox: "Randy, him outside so he can cool off".
 Randy drags Knob off and outside.
 Uhtred lays down a couple coins and nods at Knox: "For the trouble."
 Uhtred to Felix: "Felix you are naive as the day I met you.
 Keep your nose in books and out of other people's business."